pu-erh/node-exam/Readme.md

 ## <a name='overview'>🐱 Overview</a>

-The purpose of this challenge is to create some node program that will be use Node bascis.
+The purpose of this challenge is to create some node program that will be use Node/Typescript bascis.
-Take a look at this [link](https://cocalc.com) to test all commands

 ## <a name='ex01'>🐨 Ex01</a>